 Throughout her career, Maria has held senior HR positions across the transport and food industry as well as B2B consultancy, with her last role as an HR Director within Arriva.
 She has been a non-executive Director / Trustee at FET since March 2019 and chairs the HR and Renumeration Committee as well as sitting on the Education Committee.
 Additionally, Maria holds a non-executive Director position for Stockport Homes Group.

-Maria is currently the Chair of the Audit, Risk & Finance Committee.
+Maria is currently the Chair of the Audit, Risk & Finance Committee and of the HR and Pay Committee.

 Paul Roberts BA, PGCE, M Ed.